fieldtrip/website/tutorial/sourcemodel.md

 ##### Load a template_grid, recommended

-	% NOTE: the path to the template file is user-specific ftpath   = '/home/common/matlab/fieldtrip'; % this is the path to fieldtrip at Donders load(fullfile(ftpath, 'template/sourcemodel/standard_sourcemodel3d10mm');
+	% NOTE: the path to the template file is user-specific ftpath   = '/home/common/matlab/fieldtrip'; % this is the path to FieldTrip at Donders load(fullfile(ftpath, 'template/sourcemodel/standard_sourcemodel3d10mm');
 	template_grid = sourcemodel;
 	clear sourcemodel;